BelowZeroK/CS330Project/README.md

 # CS 330 Coding Project - A Security Device
 Damien Karpen's (A20506154) super awesome CS 330 coding project.
-This project was extremely tedious for me because I am not an avid coder like most of the class is.
+This project was extremely tedious for me because I am not an avid coder like most of the class is and my coding skills are extremely lacking.
 I was/am very annoyed how this project was sprung up at the request of a single student and that it is worth 10% of my grade.

 What the program does: